SockguardSockguard

 ALLOW_STOP=1 # Allow POST /containers/{id}/stop

-ALLOW_RESTART=1 # Allow POST /containers/{id}/restart
+ALLOW_RESTARTS=1 # Allow POST /containers/{id}/stop|restart|kill

 ALLOW_CREATE=0 # Deny POST /containers/create (default)